apache/nifi-registry/nifi-registry-extensions/nifi-registry-ranger-extension/README.md

 - Truststore: Specify a Truststore filepath to verify NiFi Registry server certificate.
 - Truststore Type: Specify the type of Truststore.
 E.g. `JKS`
 - Truststore Password: Specify the password of Truststore.
+- Add New Configurations:
+  - policy.download.auth.users: Required if Ranger is Kerberized.
+    Specify the NiFi Registry user to download policies, which is configured by 'nifi.registry.kerberos.service.principal' at nifi-registry.properties, when NiFi Registry Ranger authorizer is configured as 'Ranger Kerberos Enabled' to true.